Prison Education Program

 How To Start Your Own Business: Thrive In The First Year

-The second guide in Level’s How To Start Your Own Business series gives solid instruction on how to set up a new business and propel it through the important first year.
+The second guide in Level’s How To Start Your Own Business series for people in prison gives solid instruction on how to set up a new business after incarceration and propel it through the important first year.
 This guide focuses on the critical fundamentals – startup, budgeting, marketing, accounting, taxes and investing for growth.

 What they'll learn: